kghose/kghose.github.io/fascinating_things.md

-[First million integers represented in 2D projection of a much larger prime factor based space](https://johnhw.github.io/umap_primes/index.md.html). -&nbsp;the first million integers, represented as binary vectors indicating their prime factors, and laid out using the&nbsp;[UMAP dimensionality reduction algorithm](https://github.com/lmcinnes/umap)&nbsp;by Leland Mcinnes.
+[First million integers represented in 2D projection of a much larger prime factor based space](https://johnhw.github.io/umap_primes/index.md.html). - the first million integers, represented as binary vectors indicating their prime factors, and laid out using the [UMAP dimensionality reduction algorithm](https://github.com/lmcinnes/umap) by Leland Mcinnes.
 Each integer is represented in a high-dimensional space, and gets squished down to 2D so that numbers with similar prime factorisations are closer together than those with dissimilar factorisations. (johnhw)

- <a style="font-size:inherit" href="https://www.gamasutra.com/view/feature/131503/1500_archers_on_a_288_network_.php?print=1">1500 Archers on a 28.8: Network Programming in Age of Empires and Beyond</a><span style="font-size:inherit"> - An engaging writeup on the design on a multiplayer RTS game in ye olde times of bottle necked machines and networks.</span>
+ [1500 Archers on a 28.8: Network Programming in Age of Empires and Beyond](https://www.gamasutra.com/view/feature/131503/1500_archers_on_a_288_network_.php?print=1) - An engaging writeup on the design on a multiplayer RTS game in ye olde times of bottle necked machines and networks.